akshayranganath/akshayranganath.github.io/_posts/2016-11-4-quotes-from-book-the-phoenix-project.md

 ---
 layout: post
-title: Quotes from book - The Phoenix Project
+title: DevOps Quotes from book - The Phoenix Project
 comment: true
 description: The Phoenix Project book is a good introduction to the approach of moving from traditional ops to devOps.
 This is my favorite set of devops quotes from the book.
 ---